 The average first response time for online chat is 48 seconds.
 Responding to email in 24-48 hours used to be an industry standard, but over 30% of customers expect an email response in an hour or less.

-Texting hasn’t always been a channel for customer service, but texting has become more common than phone calls with the rise in robot calls.
+Texting hasn’t always been a channel for your customers, but texting has become more common than phone calls with the rise in robot calls.
 78% of US customers say that text is the best way to reach them.
 Expectations for response time are also high with text.

 Customers today expect 24/7 support, and this may be a stretch for many small businesses.
 Luckily, the same tech innovations that encourage this speed can also help you meet it.
 Remote customer services are gaining leverage worldwide.
 This article has some good tips on how to hire the right remote support for your business.